-Bed of Nails
+Bed of Nails – Table-Top Variation

 You may have seen your favorite circus performers or magicians perform the classic Bed of Nails Trick… but what is the secret?
 Using a smaller version of the bed and a clear balloon, you can see the science behind the trick.

-- 2 wooden dowels about 10 inches long
+- 2 wooden dowels (1/2" thick, 10-12" long)

-- 100 nails
+- 98 nails

 - Clear balloons

-- Now, blow up another balloon and place it on the bed of nails.
+Now, blow up another balloon and place it on the bed of nails.

-- At some point the balloon will not be able to take any more pressure and will pop when you push hard enough… that’s okay, it shows your audience that you weren’t doing anything tricky!
+At some point the balloon will not be able to take any more pressure and will pop when you push hard enough… that’s okay, it shows your audience that you weren’t doing anything tricky!

-How Does It Work?
+How Does It Work

-When you pop the first balloon with the nail, all of the pressure is concentrated on one point on the balloon so the balloon easily pops.
+When you pop the first balloon with the nail, all of the pressure is concentrated on one point of the balloon so the balloon easily pops.
 When you place the balloon on the bed of nails, the pressure points are spread all across the surface of the balloon.